 Even huge brands with mega-influencer marketing budgets, still set KPIs for their campaigns.
 They might not be related to direct product sales, but they will involve measurements for brand sentiment, engagement, and virality of the campaign.
 These can be monitored via an expert dashboard like Agorapulse, which automatically calculated engagements across all the social media channels.
 This ensures that highly tailored KPIs can be created and agreed with the influencer.

-What Should Be in a Powerful Influencer Contract Template?
+What Should an Influencer Contract Include?

 If you think this is a one-page document, think again.
 I’ve seen influencer contracts running into hundreds of pages.
 Usually, they will be issued from the brand.
 However, top influencers will often have their own contract and legal team.